kercre123/victor/docs/build-system-walkthrough.md

 ```

 The corresponding `CMakeLists.txt` file uses this definition to create a `library` target and then
-configures the library to define link and include deps, compiler options and precompiler definitions.
+configures the library to define link and include deps, compiler options and preprocessor definitions.

 from [`animProcess/CMakeLists.txt`](/animProcess/CMakeLists.txt)